-While campaigning in California last July, Clinton said that American workers work hard, but are "undereducated, under-organized union can do so quickly and easily, without fear of being fired.
+While campaigning in California last July, Clinton said that American workers work hard, but are "undereducated, under-organized and under-led."
+Since making that statement, Clinton has said a lot about fixing the "under-led" and "under-educated" problems: he intends to provide leadership and educational opportunities.